 The compounds obtained from 'Carbon' are widely used.
 For example, clothes, medicines, books, food, fertilizer, fuel etc. all living structures are carbon based.

 Carbon forms a large number of compounds with hydrogen which are known as hydrocarbons.
-In addition to hydrogen, carbon compound may also contain some other element such as oxygen, halogen, nitrogen, phosphorus, sulphur etc. The number of compounds of carbon are more than three million which is much larger than the compounds formed by all other elements put together.
+In addition to hydrogen, carbon compound may also contain some other elements such as oxygen, halogen, nitrogen, phosphorus, sulphur etc. The number of compounds of carbon are more than three million which is much larger than the compounds formed by all other elements put together.

-BONDING IN CARBON COMPOUNDS:
+BONDING IN CARBON COMPOUNDS

 Carbon forms covalent bonds in its compounds with other atoms.
 In each compound, the valency of carbon is four.
-That is, carbon has tetravalent character.
-But what is covalent bond and what is meaning of tetravalent ?
+That is, carbon has a tetravalent character.
+But what is covalent bond and what is the meaning of tetravalent ?